 Study of how the cell functions at the molecular level, structures of the genome in prokaryotes and eukaryotes and basic elements involved in the regulation of gene expression.
-Prerequisites: BIOL 3341 or BIOL 4341.

-BIOL 4371 - Cancer Biology
+BIOL 4371 - Cancer Biology Credit Hours: 3 Lecture: 3 Lab: 0

 Cancer, genetics and heredity: prevention, detection and treatment of cancer.